Too Allergic

 Other ways to check the authenticity of 925 silver jewelry

 • Check for the jeweler’s hallmark stamp, just at the same time you’re verifying the STER stamp on the jewelry.
 A hallmark stamp is like a jeweler’s signature to show that he/she is selling what he’s offering you.
-Buy with confidence one the hallmark stamp is presented and verified.
+Buy with confidence once the hallmark stamp is presented and verified.

 • Make magnets your best pal whenever you go jewelry shopping.
-Like most precious metals, silver is not magnetic at all, but if your magneto friend grabs and won’t let go of the jewelry, then it isn’t a REAL silver.
+Like most precious metals, silver is not magnetic at all, but if your magneto friend grabs and won’t let go of the jewelry, then it isn’t REAL silver.

 • Use a white polishing cloth a do a delicate swipe on the jewelry, and if it leaves a dark, grayish stain on the fabric, then it is real.